HHS/nih-oite-website/_events/2023121-fridays-with-phil.md

   day: 1
 start: 11:00 AM
 end: 12:00 PM
-audience:
+open_to:
 - Graduate Students
 topic:
-- Career Exploration
+- Career readiness
 - Science
-- Teaching/Mentoring
-- Wellness
-- Graduate School
+- Teaching/mentoring
-- Job Search Skills
+- Wellness/resilience
+type: Small group
 updated_at: 2021-04-19 17:55:00.000000000 Z
 ---
 Fridays with Phil is a dedicated time each week for NIH Graduate